 Going cashless was once a dream for Sweden, but experts now warn it could quickly turn into a nightmare for the Scandinavian country...
 Sweden may put the brakes on its dash to do away with cash after warnings that all-digital transactions would hurt the elderly and the poor.

-Bloomberg World Sticks to Cash as Sweden Heads Alone Into Cashless Future
+Bloomberg World Sticks to Cash as Sweden Heads Alone into Cashless Future (Mar 11, 2018)

 When it comes to abandoning cash, Sweden is going it mostly alone.
 While cash in circulation in the Nordic region’s largest economy has dropped rapidly in recent years, the amount of notes and coins has risen in most of the rest of the developed world since the global financial crisis, according to a report from the Bank for International Settlements.